Drain Field Repair & Restoration

 Can a drain field be repaired, or does it always need replacement?

 Many drain field problems can be repaired without full replacement.
 Biomat (a biological crust that blocks absorption) can be treated with aeration or bacterial additives in early stages.
 Broken pipes can be replaced.
 Distribution box failures can be corrected.
-We always look for the least invasive, most cost-effective fix first.
+A good septic company will always look for the least invasive, most cost-effective fix first.

 How much does drain field repair cost?

 Costs vary widely depending on the problem.
 A distribution box replacement may cost a few hundred dollars.
 Full drain field replacement typically ranges from several thousand to tens of thousands, depending on soil conditions, field size, and local permit requirements.
-We provide a detailed estimate after assessment.
+A reputable company will provide a detailed estimate after assessment.

 How long does drain field replacement take?

 Most residential drain field replacements take 1–3 days of active work, plus time for permitting (which varies by county).
-We'll give you a realistic timeline during the assessment.
+The contractor should give you a realistic timeline during the assessment.

 Will my yard be restored after the work?

 Excavation is required for drain field work, which will temporarily disturb the lawn.
-We backfill, grade, and seed or re-sod affected areas as part of our standard process.
+A good contractor will backfill, grade, and seed or re-sod affected areas as part of the standard process.

 What causes a drain field to fail?